Press Release: Cork Harbour Festival:

-There are many different events to dive into, from outdoor activities to guided walks, open days to open sails, seafood markets to seaweed foraging and so much more.
+There are so many different events to dive into, from harbour tours to guided walks, open days to open sails, from Sea to Sky and so much more.
+Or get on the water and row, sail, surf, swim, paddle or kayak your way through the festival!

 Notes to Editor: